-Balkan Plumbing responded to the scene and provided water supply to the premises at no additional charge to the replacement cost of the water service line – having the expertise to aid a client in distress came in very handy in this case.
+Balkan Sewer And Water Main responded to the scene and provided water supply to the premises at no additional charge to the replacement cost of the water service line – having the expertise to aid a client in distress came in very handy in this case.

 Providing temporary water to an occupied house

 When a water service line is ruptured or the DEP turns off the tap connection frequently temporary water service can be restored easily by an experienced plumber.
 The process involves connecting garden hoses from a neighbors hose connection to the hose connection for the affected house.
 A coupling must be placed between the two connections, or a washing machine hose can be used in place of a coupling.
 Before the two hose connections are turned on to restore service the main control valve for the leaking water main must be closed so the water from the hoses does not leak back out through the leaking water line.